Red Eye (British TV series)

-Red Eye is a six-part British thriller television series, created by Peter A Dowling and starring Jing Lusi, Richard Armitage, Jemma Moore and Lesley Sharp.
+Red Eye is a British thriller television series, created by Peter A Dowling and starring Jing Lusi, Richard Armitage, Jemma Moore and Lesley Sharp.
 It premiered on ITV1 and ITVX on 21 April 2024.

-A second series was announced in September 2024, with Lusi, Moore and Sharp returning.
+A second series, Red Eye: Crimson Icarus, was announced in September 2024, with Lusi, Moore, Sharp and Armitage returning, and Martin Compston joining the cast.
+It premiered on ITV1 and ITVX on 1 January 2026.

 Premise

 The first series takes place during an all-night flight between London and Beijing after a British man is extradited to China on suspicion of manslaughter.